vercel/micro/README.md

 Micro allows you to write robust microservices.
 This is accomplished primarily by bringing sanity back to error handling and avoiding callback soup.

-If an error is thrown and not caught by you, the response will automatically be `500`. **Important:** during development mode (if the env variable `NODE_ENV` is `'development'`), error stacks will be printed as `console.error` and included in the responses.
+If an error is thrown and not caught by you, the response will automatically be `500`. **Important:** Error stacks will be printed as `console.error` and during development mode (if the env variable `NODE_ENV` is `'development'`), they will also be included in the responses.

 If the `Error` object that's thrown contains a `statusCode` property, that's used as the HTTP code to be sent.
 Let's say you want to write a rate limiting module: